slurmulon/bach/docs/guide.md

 Our primary example track already uses variables, so let's see what it would look like without variables.

-So you don't have to jump around the guide, here's how the track looks as is, with variables.
+So you don't have to jump around the guide, here is how the track looks as is, with variables.

 ```bach
 @Meter = 4|4